-If you do raise the level of your spam filtering, it's more likely that a message you wanted to receive will be mistakenly marked as spam, so be sure to check your spam folder every so often.
+Note: if you lower the threshold for considering a message as spam, it's more likely that a legitimate message will be mistakenly classified, so be sure to check your spam folder every so often.

-You can also choose to automatically mark spam as read, and if you click show advanced preferences, you have the option to (anonymously) share your spam reporting data with other spam-fighting companies.
+You can also choose to automatically mark spam as read, and (anonymously) share your spam reporting data with other spam-fighting companies.

-If you forward mail to Fastmail from other email accounts, use the forwarding hosts field to enter a list of all domain names you're forwarding from.
+If you forward mail to Fastmail from other systems, use the forwarding hosts field to enter a list of all domain names you're forwarding from.
 We can then use this information to determine the true sender of mail, which improves our spam detection for you.

 Everybody's spam is different.
-When you report spam that's slipped through our filters, or non-spam that we've mistakenly marked as spam, we feed this information into a filter that's tuned just for you.
-Messages that you delete from your Spam folder also are reported as spam to train your filter, and messages that you move from Spam to another folder or reply to are reported as non-spam.
+When you report spam that's slipped through our filters, or non-spam that we've mistakenly classified, we feed this information into a database that's tuned just for you.
+We also automatically train this with spam you've deleted permanently from your spam folder, and non-spam you've moved to your Archive folder or replied to.